The Group

 Undergraduate Students

-Colorado State University, B.S Physics and B.S.
-Mathematics expected Spring 2021
+Colorado State University, B.S.
+Chemistry expected Spring 2024

 Group Alumni